toblum/McLightingUI/README.md

   * Type of color wheel
   * Effects can be hidden
 * You can add additional McLighting nodes that can be controlled together with the master.
+* (Almost) dependency free packaged into one file.
+(Icons are still loaded from the cloud.
+Work in progress.)
+* New icons for browser and homescreen.
+Pin this URL to the your phones homescreen.

+## Installation

+Just upload the [index2.htm](https://github.com/toblum/McLightingUI/blob/master/dist/index2.htm) to your McLighting node.

 ## Build Setup